Monkeypox and schools: CDC releases new guidance

 (NEXSTAR) – With monkeypox reaching all 50 U.S. states around the same time that public schools are opening their doors for a new school year, the Centers for Disease Control and Prevention is offering new guidance for parents, teachers and administrators.

-In a recently-released “frequently asked questions” update, the CDC said that at this point schools don’t need to do anything beyond what they would to prevent the transmission of any infections disease.
+In a recently-released “frequently asked questions” update, the CDC said that at this point schools don’t need to do anything beyond what they would prevent the transmission of any infectious disease.

 “At this time, the risk of monkeypox to children and adolescents in the United States is low,” the CDC said.
 “In this outbreak, most cases of monkeypox have been associated with sexual contact.”